javakishore-veleti/AutoMart-AI-Agents/README.md

 ## Vision

-To create a seamless, conversational car buying experience where AI acts as a knowledgeable automotive advisor—understanding customer needs, providing expert guidance, and simplifying the path from browsing to purchase.
+To create a seamless, conversational car buying experience where AI acts as a knowledgeable automotive advisor understanding customer needs, providing expert guidance, and simplifying the path from browsing to purchase.

 ## Key Capabilities